Western Norway (Vestlandet)

 - By Boat: You can get to Rosendal (in Hardanger Region) by boat on Rødne Fjord Cruises' Hardangerfjord Express Boat (about 2 hours).

 - By Bus: You can get to a number of destinations within the Hardanger Region by local bus (Skyss), including Odda (the starting point for Trolltunga), Route 930 from Bergen Bus Station (about 3 hours).
-Use Skyss's travel planner to plan your trip and/or take a look at our transportation guide.
+Use Skyss's travel planner to plan your trip.

 - To get to Kvamskogen you can take bus number 925 and 930 from the Bergen bus station.
 Use the Skyss Travel Planner to plan your trip.